Lectoraat-DB-S/UR-ServoJcontrol/README.md

 - a large number of waypoints have to be followed and/or where using a blendradius is not practical
 - a custom trajectory from a trajectory function (e.g. follow a sine wave) has to be followed

-For optimal performance, it is recommended to update the target position at maximum frequency (500 Hz), thus $t=0.002$.
+For optimal performance, it is recommended to update the target position at maximum frequency (500 Hz), thus $t=0.002$ s.
 Note the specified target position is in joint coordinates (the angle of each of the cobot joints), which can be generated from TCP coordinates via the get_inverse_kin function.

 ## Important remark: